multiplylabs/g1pilot/README.md

 ### 6️⃣ Joystick (`joystick`)
 - 🎯 **Purpose:** Integrates a **game controller (joystick)** to manually control the robot.
-- 🛠️ **Use case:** Remote teleoperation for research or demonstrations.

 #### **Basic Controls**
 - **L1** → Emergency Stop → The robot enters **Damp Mode** (safe state).